Subscribe

 But you won’t even receive outsized professional gains as a reward.
 This condition is a combination of frequent context-switching and interruption—the Twin Enemies of productivity.
 Work-completion will drag out because it’s constantly interrupted.
 Some will be abandoned.

 Worse, in many organizations everyone is operating at 90%, which then reacts like the three-server system, where the inevitable hiccup from any one person causes a ripple effect that hurts several other people or projects.
-Since they are over capacity, rather than absorb the spike, they too will ripple the problem to others—a cascade like the the run-away chain reaction of an atom bomb.
+Since they are over capacity, rather than absorb the spike, they too will ripple the problem to others—a cascade like the run-away chain reaction of an atom bomb.

 The key word here is inevitable.
 People get sick or die or leave or change or have to run an errand or want to do even one minor piece of work that wasn’t mapped out weeks in advance.
 True emergencies arise that deserve to interrupt work.
 This is not something you can “architect out” of the universe; rather, you need to build a system that assumes variation and interruption, and design your personal and team’s work-style to be resilient to that variation.